shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab01_Configure_Field_Service.md

 ### Task 1 - Enable Bing Maps to use with Resource Scheduling

-To ensure that you are able to take full advantage of the full scheduling and mapping capabilities available with Field Service, you need to ensure that it is configured to use a mapping provider.
+To ensure that you can take full advantage of the full scheduling and mapping capabilities available with Field Service, you need to ensure that it is configured to use a mapping provider.
 Bing Maps is the default map provider, but additional providers could be enabled.
 We will be using Bing Maps.

 1. In the **Dynamics 365 Field Service app**, click the **Service (1)** area in the bottom-left of the sitemap, and select **Resources (2)** from the list.